About Us

 Raised in a soccer family, Elaine was slow to learn of the cycling world (what, the Giro d’Italia is not a sandwhich?!), but it didn’t take much convincing to join the Cinghiale-way.
 She’s been running Cinghiale Cinghiale tours alongside Andy for more than a decade and has taken whole-heartedly to cycling the roads and experiencing the culture of Italy and beyond by bike.
 She is our behind-the-scene director and manages your Cinghiale experience from beginning to end.

 Kerry joins us from Trento, Italy by way of Madison, Wisconsin.
 A former professional cyclist, Kerry settled first in Bormio, a town nestled in the shadow of the epic Stelvio and Gavia passes.
 She now lives in Trento with her family, teaching high school and law at the local university, and raising her two boys.
-Kerry is a lead guide for us on our mountain tours and happily joins in the rolling hills of Tuscany from time to time.
+You can enjoy Kerry’s company on almost all of our tours.
 Like Andy, Kerry possesses a great passion for cycling and all things Italian (especially the food!).
 She happily rides at a leisurely pace and never misses an opportunity to share her knowledge of the land and the sport.

-A native of Naples where she earned her degree in architecture; Chicca now lives in Castagneto Carudcci and shares her love of food through her cooking school.
+A native of Naples where she earned her degree in architecture; Chicca now lives in Castagneto Carudcci and shares her love of food through her cooking school, Cooking In Tuscany.
 We’ve been lucky to work with Chicca from the beginning of our tours, conceptualizing the dream combination of cooking and cycling in Tuscany.
-Chicca teaches our cooking classes from her home, and the experience is beyond delightful.
-A fellow cyclist, she has traveled through many parts of the world, such as, Alaska, Australia, Ecuador, New Zealand, Zimbabwe and all over Italy and Europe.
-After the birth of her daughter, Elsa, she moved to Tuscany, where she restored her Tuscan farmhouse.
-In her kitchen she started to share authentic recipes with her guests and founded Cooking in Tuscany, a culinary-gastronomic association that spreads the traditional-Italian and the typical-Tuscan cuisine in Italy and abroad.
-The aim of the association is to experiment and research old traditional recipes, to use and emphasize seasonal products, and to promote the culture and the tradition of a place through the knowledge of its local products.
-Learn more from her website: http://cookingintuscany.cc
+Chicca teaches some of our cooking classes from her home, and the experience is beyond delightful.

 Andy’s older brother, Steve Hampsten, is best known for his bicycle design company, Hampsten Cycles.
 Founded in 1999 by Steve and Andy, Hampsten Cycles is the place to go when you’re in need of a professional fitting and a friendly bike-buying experience.
 Specializing in great-fitting and smooth-handling road bikes – using tires of all sizes – Hampsten Cycles offers fine custom frames in steel, titanium, and aluminum.
 A cycling enthusiast since his North Dakota days when he and “little Andy” discovered 25-mile rides as a way to dodge pulling weeds in the family garden, Steve likes nothing better than to talk about all things bicycle-related, unless it’s skipping work to go for a ride, followed by a heavy snack.
 We are lucky to have Steve on the road with us in Italy every so often, especially to counter Andy’s stories! www.hampsten.com